 The NFVF's mandate is to develop and promote the South African film and video industry.
-In pursuance of this mandate, the NFVF introduced the South African Film Criteria,10 the objective of which is to set qualifying criteria for what constitutes a South African film based on a point system.
-The same criteria apply to local productions as well as official co-productions although the points awarded to different criteria may vary.
+In pursuance of this mandate, the NFVF introduced the South African Film Criteria,11 the objective of which is to set qualifying criteria for what constitutes a South African film based on a point system.
+Generally the same criteria apply to local productions as well as official co-productions although the points awarded to different criteria may vary.

 The NFVF must approve a film as a local production or as a co-production in order for the film to potentially qualify for relief under section 12O(2)(a).
+The application for approval as a local production or co-production must be made within the application time requirements set by the NFVF.12